cugos/cugos.github.com/2023-spring-fling/index.md

     title: Active mapping and Q&A
     room: Bezos
     time: 2:45 PM
+    speaker: OpenSidewalks team and volunteers
     description: |
         and how to handle different crossing scenarios–already mapped, and the validation process.
  -
     type: title
     title: Saturday Event Ends
     time: 4:00 PM
+    speaker: OpenSidewalks team and volunteers
     description: |
         End of day, update to DemocracyLab.